 In partnership with Northshore School District and the Northshore Schools Foundation, the UWB School of Educational Studies is pleased to offer the Equity Academies for Educator Leadership.

-The Equity Academies will guide educators to:
+The Educator Academies will guide educators to:

 - Reflect on and connect critical intersectionalities in educational equity.

 - Build and enhance collaboration for instructional equity at a building-level.

 - Prepare to inform and lead broader, district-wide efforts to increase instruction that best reflects the diverse needs of all students.

 - Create opportunities to engage the district's youth and community voices.

 Educators who complete their chosen academies will earn clock hours, and establish a strong foundation for continued instructional leadership opportunities in their schools and districts.

 Leadership Development For Educators